 Step 1: Clean your piece

-I use Dixie Belle White Lightening to clean my pieces but if you don’t have that on hand you can use a 50/50 mix of denatured alcohol and water or use water mixed with a little dish liquid.
+I use Dixie Belle White Lightening to clean my pieces but if you don’t have that on hand you can use a Dawn dish soap and water or use water mixed with a little dish liquid.
 Follow with a quick rinse of plain water to get rid of any cleaner residue.

 Step 2: Apply the Prime Start to the metal areas